V. K. Sasikala: Imprisonment and return to politics

 The expulsion of Sasikala and her family led to the creation of the Amma Makkal Munnettra Kahzagam (AMMK) on 15 March 2018 by T. T. V. Dhinakaran.
 Sasikala held the post of general secretary until 19 April 2019 when Dhinakaran was elected to the position.
 He stated that she would function as the party's president after her release from jail in a disproportionate assets case.

 After being released from jail, Sasikala announced her intention to return to active politics in February 2021, but announced a change of mind on 3 March.
 She did not support Dhinakaran when he decided that the AMMK would participate in the 2021 Tamil Nadu Legislative Assembly election alone.
 After her release from jail, Panneerselvam was open to letting Sasikala back into the AIADMK, but was opposed by Palaniswami.

 Sasikala confirmed in May 2021 that she would return to active politics.
 She later attempted to regain her political influence and released audio tapes on social media, calling on people to bring in a government modelled after Jayalalithaa's policies and push out "enemies and traitors".
 She also claimed that she stayed away from the AIADMK so Palaniswami and Panneerselvam would win the local elections and promised to unite the disputing factions of the party.

 Dhinakaran stated in July 2021 that Sasikala was trying to reclaim the AIADMK by winning over its cadres.
 On 17 October she claimed that she was still the general secretary of AIADMK, and called on the party to unite for its sake as well as of the people.
 On 26 June 2022, she began a political tour claiming that she was trying to protect the AIADMK.
+A commission probing Jayalalithaa's death recommended investigating Sasikala and others in a report submitted to the state government in August 2022.